ijones16/angular2-starwars-party/review-notes.md

+# Overall Notes
+- I felt like have have come away with the basics of ng2
+- Starting webpack over and over again (when an exercise is renamed to src) was somewhat annoying (being nit picky)
+-

 ### EX 00 - Setup
 - Setup was easy.
 I didnt run into any issues.
 - I had node installed previously.